-Cybersecurity is a hot topic these days, as it should be: 30,000 new websites are successfully hacked every day, and spending to protect against online threats is in the hundreds of billions.
-And no website is immune — these attacks affect individuals, small businesses, and giant corporations alike, it’s only normal to ask, “Is WordPress secure?”
+Cybersecurity is a hot topic these days, as it should be; there are 2,800 attacks per second targeting websites, and spending to protect against online threats is projected to exceed $1.75 trillion by 2025.
+Since these attacks affect individuals, small businesses, and giant corporations alike, it’s only normal to ask, “Is WordPress secure?”

 These stats might make you question whether using WordPress as your CMS is a good idea.
 You might wonder, is WordPress actually safe to use?